top of page

 Before we embarked on this magical experience through sea ice, we had a quick practice and 101 on manoeuvring the kayak and, of course, staying above the water.

 The paddling commenced, and it was surreal.
-We were all lined up, navigating on the water's surface through large chunks of sea ice; the paddles driving their way through the ice chunks were eerily sounding but surreal and peaceful.
+We were all lined up, navigating on the water's surface through large chunks of sea ice; the paddles driving their way through the ice chunks were eerily sounding, but surreal and peaceful.

 We arrived at the most magnificent turquoise iceberg to capture pictures up close and personal.